ProdByGodfather/Pollution-Sensor/README.md

 # Pollution-Sensor | [FA](README-FA.md)
-Sample question of the preliminary stage of the **Olympiad**, planning the sensor to measure the amount of pollution in the refrigerator on the time vector and decontamination based on the blindness of the reduction of the collector performance. with the `Python programming language`
+Sample question of the preliminary stage of the **Olympiad**, planning the sensor to measure the amount of pollution in the refrigerator on the time vector and decontamination based on the blindness of the reduction of the collector performance. with the **Python programming language**.

 [![Python](https://img.shields.io/badge/python-%2320232a.svg?style=for-the-badge&logo=python)](https://github.com//prodbygodfather)